-The Housing Choice Voucher Program, also known as Section 8, is adminstered by the Housing Authority of Santa Clara County.
+The Housing Choice Voucher Program, also known as Section 8 is administered by the Housing Authority of Santa Clara County.
 The Housing Authority provides rental subsidies for low income families, seniors and persons with disabilities living in Santa Clara County, including Sunnyvale residents.
 Please contact the Housing Authority directly for more information.

-EHC LifeBuilders provides short term shelter, and transitional and long-term housing and supportive services for people facing homelessness or at risk of losing their current housing..
+HomeFirst Services of Santa Clara County (formerly EHC Lifebuilders) provides short term emergency shelter, and transitional and long-term housing and supportive services for people facing homelessness or at risk of losing their current housing..